soyrochus/text2audio/README.md

 * `--no-translate`: Skip translation even if target language differs.
 * `--list-voices`: Print the built-in list of common voices and exit.
 * `--probe-voices`: Generate 1-second test clips for known voices to discover which are available.
+* `--play-audio`: After saving the file, play it locally (macOS/Linux only).

+## Progress & playback feedback

+The CLI shows a Rich-based progress indicator for the main stages:

+- Load/clean text
+- Optional translation
+- Audio synthesis (streaming)

+When you pass `--probe-voices`, a Rich progress bar tracks per-voice test generation.

+If you add `--play-audio`, the app plays the generated file and shows a small animated indicator while playback is active.
+Playback support is implemented for macOS and Linux only.
+Windows support may be implemented at a later date.

 ## Environment variables